sam0x2b/vivirun/README.md

 **Resets:**
 - Closing the game;
 - Exiting to main menu;
-- Resetting using in-game key or dying (even if the last split happened; **if you die after defeating last boss confirm your times as quick as possible!**).
+- Resetting using in-game key or dying (even if the last split happened; **if you die after defeating last boss confirm your times as quickly as possible!**).

 ### Special thanks